sylwiavargas/ActiveRecord-VHS-Store/README.md

 - Genre has many movie_genres and movies through movie_genres,
 - MovieGenre belongs to a movie and a genre,
 - Movie has many movie_genres and genres through movie_genres,
-- Movie has many vhss and rentals through vhss,
+- Movie has many vhs and rentals through vhs,
 - Vhs belongs to a movie,
 - Vhs has many rentals and clients through rentals,
 - Rental belongs to a client and vhs,
-- Client has many rentals and vhss through rentals.
+- Client has many rentals and vhs through rentals.

 ---